nthskyradiated/codeAndy/src/content/blog/blog-002.md

 ### 1. My index.js

-Let's begin by setting our entry point and importing all the modules we need:
+Let's begin by setting up our entry point and importing all the modules we need:
 ```bash
 import express from "express";
 import { graphqlHTTP } from "express-graphql";